mailgun/documentation/source/libraries.rst

 `curl <http://linux.die.net/man/1/curl>`_ is a popular command line tool to send HTTP requests.
 It is very simple and yet quite powerful.
 With it you could send data using any HTTP method.
 You could send post data and query params and files in a very consistent and elegant way.
-An exellent choice to study the API.
+An excellent choice to study the API.

 .. _RESTful: http://en.wikipedia.org/wiki/Representational_State_Transfer